Custody and Child Support

 - The parents of the child have been separated for at least six months or have started divorce proceedings

-How does the court decide custody?
+How does the court decide who should be awarded custody of a child?

 - Which party is more likely to encourage and permit frequent and continuing contact between the child and the other party.